Reduce screen time and regain focus

 What you should do with that time instead

-Here are a few ideas that will help you grow and change:
+Here are a few ideas to get you started:

 - Read a book